 The other edge of this double-edged sword is increased regulation.
 Because of the popular, and seemingly impossible to kill, incorrect notion that it was a lack of government regulation that led to the economic crisis -- when in fact it was the exact opposite -- the Obama administration will be calling for new regulation that they swear will not "hamstring the way ... businesses operate."

 One of the most important pieces of the federal intervention is the rewriting of financial regulations, which the administration expects to propose this week.
-Under the plan, firms deemed "systemically important" would be regulated more heavily than other firms, to limit the chance they fail and threaten the broader economy.
+Under the plan, firms deemed "systemically important" would be regulated more heavily than other firms, to limit the chance they fail and threaten the broader economy."Systematically important"?
+Is this a newspeakian euphemism for "too big to fail," but with an implied stick (regulation) instead of a carrot (bailouts)?
+As we have seen from this administration, it is all too eager to use its new found power impose its will on private business.
+Just ask the ex-CEO of GM, or see the new "executive pay czar."

 Government backing could help banks, hedge funds, private-equity firms and others considered too-big-to-fail firms to gain an advantage by being able to borrow at rates below their smaller competitors.
 But there's a catch.
 The government could demand these big firms hold more capital or limit their dependence on debt, discouraging them from gambling with taxpayer backing.
 That would limit both their risk-taking and their potential profits. [bold added]